RobinGhosh64/log4j_kafkaappender_to_eventhub/Readme.md

 mvn spring-boot:run
 ```

 You should see the following output as shown in the image folders attached.
-Please verify and make sure you see the
+Please verify and make sure you see the Kafka comits and Kafka producer lines in your run

 <img src="images/SpringBootApp-Connecting-2-EH.png">